|March 1||Roommate Search/Request process open; complete your Student Profile Questionnaire profile (required) and search for a roommate (optional)|

 There will always be someone in the roommate group designated as the "Group Leader."
 It really doesn't matter who the group leader is.
 The only time it matters is if the leader wishes to leave the group.
 If the leader wishes to do so, they will have to ‘pass’ leadership of the group to another member of the group before they will be able to leave the group.

 Yes, the system will allow you to choose up to three (3) other roommates, for a total of four (4) people in your room.

 No. About half our students request a roommate and half opt for a random roommate.
-Statistics show there is no difference in compatibility and happiness between the two options.
+Extensive survey work shows no difference in compatibility and happiness between the two options at the end of the year.
 It is up to you.
 All students are required to complete the Student Profile Questionnaire.

 Once you know who are going to be rooming with, here are some things you might want to talk about before you arrive on campus:

 - What items will you share and who will bring them (TV, microwave, video game system, etc.)?